angular-architects/nx-ddd-plugin/libs/ddd/README.md

 ```
 ng g @angular-architects/ddd:domain
 > ?
 What is the name of the domain? booking
-?
+> ?
 Would you like to add an associated application? (y/N) No

 ng g @angular-architects/ddd:domain
 > ?
 What is the name of the domain? boarding
-?
+> ?
 Would you like to add an associated application? (y/N) No

 ng g @angular-architects/ddd:feature
 > ?
 What is the name of the library? search
 > ?
 What is the name of the associated domain? booking
+> ?
+Would you like to add the "feature-" prefix?
+(Y/n) Yes
 > ?
 Is this feature lazy loaded? (y/N) No
 > [Optional] What is the associated application?
 (Leave blank if none) flight-app
 > [Optional] What is the name of the entity to create for this feature?
 (Leave blank if none) flight